MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

 6. At the left of the Language Studio portal, select **Deploy model** and use **Add deployment** to create deployment for the Clock model that's named **production**.

 7. After the deployment is complete, select the **production** deployment, and then click **Get prediction URL**.
-Client applications need this to use your app.
+Client applications need the endpoint URL to use your deployed model.

 8. At the left of the Language Studio portal, select **Project Settings** and note the **Primary key**.
-Client applications need this to use your app.
+Client applications need the primary key to use your deployed model.

-9. Client applications need the prediction URL and key to connect to the prediction resource and be authenticated.
+9. Client applications need information from the prediction URL and the Language service key to connect to your deployed model and be authenticated.

 ## Prepare to use the Language service SDK